How To Add Currency Conversion In WordPress

 WP Plugin - Currency Converter

-As described earlier, the Currencyr plugin integrates with a number of WordPress-compatible e-commerce plugins like WooCommerce, WP-eCommerce and Shopp …
+As mentioned earlier, the plugin can be integrated with various WordPress-compatible e-commerce plugins such as WooCommerce, Shopp and Easy Digital Downloads …

 To learn more about WordPress e-commerce plugins, see the tutorial below: